 A more detailed timeline for Alberta's energy history can be found at Alberta Energy History up to 1999.

-See Edmonton's Climate Change Almanac

-Introductory pages for another timeline of Edmonton's history.
-(Link to be provided in 2021.)
+See the introductory pages of Edmonton's Climate Change Almanac for another timeline of Edmonton's history.

 Energy in question: Beyond our boundaries